Scheduling with Probabilistic Per-Packet Real-Time Guarantee for URLLC: URLLC scheduling with probabilistic per-packet real-time guarantee

-The objective of defining the feasible set concept is to understand the schedulability of URLLC traffic and to enable schedulability test.
-Therefore, we need to know whether there exists a feasible set for all the links. \begin{lemma} Given a link $i \in E$ and any clique $K_{i,j} \subseteq M_i \cup \{i\}$, there exists at least one feasible set. \end{lemma} \ifthenelse{\boolean{short}} {\begin{proof} Please refer to the online technical report \cite{LDP}. \end{proof} } { \begin{proof} We can let every link $l$ in $M_{i}$ inactive and link $i$ active on all the channels, since every link $j$ in $E \setminus \{M_i\cup \{i\}\}$ does not conflict with link $i$.
-Then, based on the definition of minimum scheduling rate, $M_{i} \cup i$ is a feasible set for any clique $K_{i,j}$, $K_{i,j}\subseteq M_i \cup \{i\}$. \end{proof} }
+The objective of defining the feasible set concept is to understand the schedulability of PPRC traffic and to enable schedulability test.
+Therefore, we need to know whether there exists a feasible set for all the links. \begin{lemma} Given a link $i \in E$ and any maximal clique $K_{i,j} \subseteq M_i \cup \{i\}$, there exists at least one feasible set. \end{lemma} \ifthenelse{\boolean{short}} { } { \begin{proof} See Appendix~\ref{lemma-1}. \end{proof} }

 Then, to understand the conditions for schedulability, we first study the conditions under which schedulability is violated.
 In general, if the work density of link $i$'s interfering links is heavy, then link $i$ is more likely to be unschedulable.
-Specifically, the violation condition is as follows: \begin{lemma} Given a link $i$ and any clique $K_{i,j}$ such that $i \in K_{i,j}$ and $K_{i,j} \subseteq M_i \cup \{i\}$, if link $i$ misses its absolute deadline at a time slot $t$, then for each feasible set $S_{i,K_{i,j}} \subseteq M_{i} \cup i$,
+Specifically, the violation condition is as follows: \begin{lemma} Given a link $i$ and any maximal clique $K_{i,j}$ such that $i \in K_{i,j}$ and $K_{i,j} \subseteq M_i \cup \{i\}$, if link $i$ misses its absolute deadline at a time slot $t$, then for each feasible set $S_{i,K_{i,j}} \subseteq M_{i} \cup i$, $\sum_{l \in S_{i,K_{i,j}}}\rho_{l,t-1} \ge N+1$. \end{lemma} \ifthenelse{\boolean{short}} { } { \begin{proof} See Appendix~\ref{appendix:Lemma2}. \end{proof} }